When is a bet not a bet? A day at the Iran races

 NOWRUZABAD, Iran As Rio Collection galloped across the finishing line, Sardar hooted with joy and high-fived his friends.

-He had just won 200,000 rials (almost $20).
+He had just won 200,000 rials almost (12.50 pounds).
 Not by "betting" on the horse, he insisted -- betting is illegal under Iran's Islamic law -- but by "predicting" Rio Collection would win.

 "I knew he would win.
 I predicted correctly," said the 18-year-old.